ktjayamanna/redis-for-numpy/README.md

 # Known bugs

-* When `VADD` with `REDUCE` is replicated, we should probably send the replicas the random matrix, in order for `VEMB` to read the same things.
-This is not critical, because the behavior of `VADD` / `VSIM` should be transparent if you don't look at the transformed vectors, but still probably worth doing.
 * Replication code is pretty much untested, and very vanilla (replicating the commands verbatim).

 # Implementation details